ad0ll/faws/contract-rust/README.md

 near login
 ```

-and then use the logged account to sign the transaction: `--account_id <your-account>`.
+and then use the logged account to sign the transaction: `--account_id <your
+-account>`.

+## Bounties

+Bounties are objects that specify work to be executed on nodes.

+File location: Either a git repo, http link, or ipfs link.
+The first part of the url will be used to determine the protocol.

+### How to prepare packages for nodes:

+A Dockerfile must always be present at the root of the repo.
+* `Dockerfile`: Note that run.sh will always take precedence over a Dockerfile when both are present